sol-lang/sol/README.md

 **Optimization.** As mentioned above, a few critical operations are quite slow.
 This will probably require some higher-caliber data structures than the ones I have now, most of which will probably be relegated to DSL for code reuse.

 **Makefiles.** Being a non-conformist is fun, but will probably hurt in the long run :P

+**Documentation.** More thorough documentation will be coming soon, I promise.

 Contributing
 ------------